Evan S. Medeiros: Career

 From 2002 to 2009, Medeiros was a senior political scientist at the RAND Corporation.
 From 2007 to 2008, he was a policy advisor to then U.S. Treasury Secretary Henry Paulson.

 From 2009 to 2015, Medeiros served for six years at the White House National Security Council as Director for China, Taiwan and Mongolia and subsequently as Special Assistant to the President and Senior Director for Asia.

 Medeiros joined the Eurasia Group in September 2015 as managing director and Asia Practice Lead.

 Medeiros is a participant of the Task Force on U.S.-China Policy convened by the Asia Society's Center on US-China Relations.

 In 2023, Washingtonian named Medeiros one of DC's 500 most influential people.

+Personal life

+Medeiros is married to Bernadette Meehan, former US ambassador to Chile and, as of January 20, 2026, the chief executive of the Wikimedia Foundation.